up-rev/esp-idf-template/README.rst

 This is a template application to be used with [Espressif IoT Development Framework](https://github.com/espressif/esp-idf).

-Please check [ESP-IDF docs](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for getting started instructions.
+Please check `ESP-IDF docs <https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html>`_ for getting started instructions.

-This is a fork of [espressif/esp-idf-template](https://github.com/espressif/esp-idf-template) with a devcontainer added.
+.. note:: This is a fork of `espressif/esp-idf-template <https://github.com/espressif/esp-idf-template>`_ with a devcontainer added.

 *Code in this repository is in the Public Domain (or CC0 licensed, at your option.)
 Unless required by applicable law or agreed to in writing, this